goToMain/libosdp/README.md

 make
 ```

-To build LibOSDP and all its components you must have Cmake version 3.14 (or
+To build LibOSDP and all its components you must have CMake version 3.14 (or
 above) and a C compiler installed.
 This repository produces a `libosdp.so` and
-`libosdpstatic.a`; so depending on on your needs you can link these with -losdp
+`libosdpstatic.a`; so depending on your needs you can link these with `-losdp`
-or -losdpstatic, respectively.
+or `-losdpstatic`, respectively.
+Downstream CMake projects can consume the
+library with `find_package(libosdp CONFIG REQUIRED)` and link against the
+`libosdp::libosdp` target.

 Have a look at `examples/*` for a quick lookup on how to consume this library and
 structure your application.